ravendb/docs/version_2/docs/client-api/fsharp.markdown

 ## Creating a Document Store

 the F# language, contains a type called Discriminated Unions / Algebraic Data Types.
-By default the JSON.net serialiser that RavenDB uses cannot (de)serialise these types.
+By default the JSON.net serializer that RavenDB uses cannot (de)serialize these types.

 The Raven DB F# client library comes with a JSON.net converter that allows these types to be handled.
-But we need to customise the document store.
-This can be acheived by adding the following code.
+But we need to customize the document store.
+This can be achieved by adding the following code.

 	store.Conventions.CustomizeJsonSerializer <- (fun s -> s.Converters.Add(new UnionTypeConverter()))